andreasfelix/master-thesis/content/b3_implementation.md

-# Simulation and Measurements
+# Implementation

-Test references equation of different section. *@eq:betatron-oscilation

-## Implementation of the Optics Simulation Program
+This chapter covers the challenges and consideration made of the implementation of the developed optics code.
+For a

-### Overview of used Technology
+## Overview of used Technology

 ### Performance Comparision of different Implementations of Twiss Computations